Is there a (Pseudo)Scalar at 95 GeV?: Decay Widths

 where

-where $\delta_{s,p}$ are the QCD and EW corrections \citep{Choi:2021nql} and depend on the channel ($gg$ or $\gamma\gamma$), $g_{sff},g_{pff}$ are the ratios between the quark coupling to the spin-0 particle and the SM Yukawa couplings, and $g_{sWW}$ is the ratio between the coupling of $s$ to a $W$ pair and the same coupling of the SM higgs. \\ \\ For the 3-body decay $h\rightarrow af\bar{f}$, we have
+and $\delta_{s,p}$ are the QCD and EW corrections \citep{Choi:2021nql}, which depend on the channel ($gg$ or $\gamma\gamma$). $g_{sff},g_{pff}$ are the ratios between the quark coupling to the spin-0 particle and the SM Yukawa couplings, and $g_{sWW}$ is the ratio between the coupling of $s$ to a $W$ pair and the same coupling of the SM Higgs. \\ \\ For the 3-body decay $h_{125}\rightarrow af\bar{f}$, we have:

 where